 A nurse-led care approach to managing ADHD

-While the demand for ADHD care continues to soar, so too is the need for more mental health care workers – which is likely to exceed the supply by 250,000 in 2025 [1].
+While the demand for ADHD care continues to soar, so too is the need for more mental health care workers – which is likely to exceed the supply by 250,000 in 2025.
 Among many types of mental health care workers, psychiatric nurse practitioners (NPs), play an important role in providing quality ADHD care.
-Currently, psychiatric NPs are increasingly more involved in almost all areas of ADHD treatment, such as assessment and diagnosis, medication, and mental support, according to recent research [2].
-Moreover, it highlighted how psychiatric NPs’ contribution is beneficial in giving a caring and supportive quality to ADHD treatment, especially for long-term chronic conditions.
+Currently, psychiatric NPs are increasingly more involved in almost all areas of ADHD treatment, such as assessment and diagnosis, medication, and mental support, according to recent research.
+It also highlights how psychiatric NPs’ contribution provides a caring and supportive quality to ADHD treatment – especially for long-term chronic conditions.

 The decline in the number of psychiatrists has allowed psychiatric NPs to take the lead in providing ADHD treatment.
-Additionally, favorable outcomes in mental health care provided by nurse practitioners were also highlighted in various studies [3].
-It demonstrated that patients were more satisfied with the treatment they receive from nurse practitioners compared to other healthcare providers.
+Additionally, favorable outcomes in mental health care provided by nurse practitioners were also highlighted in various studies.
+This shows that patients were more satisfied with the treatment they receive from nurse practitioners compared to other healthcare providers.

 “The number of nurse practitioners coming into the workforce, sooner than physicians, is allowing them to fill some of the gaps in healthcare, like with mental health, that need addressing a little more,” said Apryl Watson, FNP-BC of Greenville ADHD Specialists in Greenville, SC.
 “It’s great because multiple studies and analyses have been done to show their quality of care – the counseling and education that they provide are really important.”